Elective Policies and Procedures

 Individual student requests for exception to any of the above described policies/requirements should be submitted in writing to the Dean's Office- Medical Student Affairs at least (2) months prior to the proposed special scheduled program.
 Information regarding the procedures for such appeals is available in the Medical Student Affairs office, Room 162.

 Students will graduate, assuming all requirements are satisfactorily completed, on the last day of the month in which the final elective or rotation is completed.
 Students are responsible for all electives in which they have been scheduled including the seven (7) months of electives which are required.
 Additional electives are a part of the student's graduation requirements and must be completed prior to certification of their graduation.
 The deadline to drop any additional elective(s) corresponds with the final change dates identified in the Schedule Change Policy as noted above.

-Commencement will be held in May 2013, for all graduates.
-Students who participate in an elective or rotation after April 2013, will not receive their actual diploma until the completion of their last scheduled course and verification that all requirements are satisfactorily completed, including student course evaluations for each elective.
+Commencement will be held in May of each year for all graduates.
+Students who participate in an elective or rotation after April 2016, will not receive their actual diploma until the completion of their last scheduled course and verification that all requirements are satisfactorily completed, including student course evaluations for each elective.

 A student may accept "subsistence support" for electives taken outside Marion County to offset expenses.
 Students who are receiving National Direct Student Loans and/or Health Professions Loans must report any additional financial assistance received for taking elective courses to Student Financial Services, Medical Student Affairs office, Medical Science Building, Room 158.